Abhijeet-Hota/Abhijeet-Hota/README.md

 👯 I’m looking to collaborate on Open Source and Scalable Web Application projects

-🤔 I’m seeking help with Expanding backend knowledge and cloud deployments
+🤔 I’m seeking help with Expanding Front-End knowledge and cloud deployments

 💬 Ask me about React, Java, MySQL, and full stack development practices